 It is suggested that applicants have at least three years of dance training in ballet, modern or jazz.
 The training is rigorous- dancers will be in class and rehearsals for about 6-8 hours per day.
 On the first day, after an audition placement, dancers will be split into training levels.

-- Pink tights
+- Pink or flesh tone tights

 - Leotard (any color, but please bring a black one for your performance)